Hester Davenport: The Earl of Oxford

-The Earl of Oxford became infatuated with Davenport, pursuing her ardently for nine months, but she rejected his advances and returned his gifts.
-In 18 February 1662 Pepys recorded in his Diary that Roxalana was no longer performing on the stage, the supposition being that she was by then living with Aubrey de Vere, 20th Earl of Oxford (1627–1703).

-Davenport had refused to become the Earl's mistress, but accepted his proposal of marriage.
+Aubrey de Vere, 20th Earl of Oxford became infatuated with Davenport, pursuing her ardently for nine months, but she rejected his advances and returned his gifts.
+In 18 February 1662 Pepys recorded in his Diary that Roxalana was no longer performing on the stage, the supposition being that she was by then living with Oxford.
+Davenport had refused to become the Oxford mistress, but accepted his proposal of marriage.
 In the early 1660s, the couple married.
 (Fraser gives the year as 1662 or 1663; the earlier year seems likelier, given Pepys's Diary entry.)
 The small wedding "took place in the dining room of a chandler’s shop in a somewhat insalubrious street in the vicinity of what is now London's Northumberland Avenue."
 A man in the garb of a clergyman officiated, and "Davenport wore a white satin gown decorated with silver ribbons."

 Davenport and de Vere lived as husband and wife, first in Drury Lane, then in Covent Garden where Hester became pregnant.
-The couple's son Audrey de Vere was born on 17 April 1664 and baptized at St Paul's church in Covent Garden on 15 May.
-The earl openly acknowledged that he was the father of the child, granted a pension to Davenport, and took responsibility for her debts.
+The couple's son Aubrey de Vere was born on 17 April 1664 and baptized at St Paul's church in Covent Garden on 15 May.
+Oxford openly acknowledged that he was the father of the child, granted a pension to Davenport, and took responsibility for her debts.
 Dr. Ruth Pauley writing for 'The History of Parliament' notes that 'Hester Davenport seems to have been acknowledged as countess of Oxford.'
 On 4 January 1665, Samuel Pepys paid a visit to the chaotic home of the couple and recorded in his Diary that 'his Lordshipp was in bed at past 10 a-clock: and Lord help us, so rude a dirty family I never saw in my life.'